pcarbonn/H-Calc/README.md

       showAST' (AddF α (v1,v2)) = "(" <> v1 <> " + " <> v2 <> ")" <> α
 ```

-`cata` is a function for catamorphism, from the recursion-scheme package.  (`ShowAST` could also be implemented without it)  See the source code for the instances of `showAST'` for the other node types.
+`cata` is a function for catamorphism, from the recursion-scheme package.  (`ShowAST` could also be implemented without it)  Check the source code for the instances of `showAST'` for the other node types.

 The `eval` function is another algebra, from AST tree to Result.